 Welcome to the Yarrambat Lake Fishing Guide.
 Yarrambat Lake is a small lake regularly stocked with trout.
 It’s a great fishing location to take the kids nestled within the Nothern suburbs of Victoria within Yarrambat park.
 To get there you’ll pass townships such as Mill park and Morang.
-It’s a great spot for the family with open parklands, lake, electric BBQ’s, picnic tables and nice views.
+It’s a great spot for the family with open parklands, a lake, electric BBQ’s, picnic tables and nice views.
 When it comes to fishing there is an abundance of small redfin and carp.
 Thanks to recent state government initiatives the lake has been heavily stocked with trout yearlings.
 It’s a great place to take the kids or beginners out fishing.

 Things to do at Yarrambat Lake Park